cobianzo/portfolio-backtrack-wp-theme/TO-DO.md

 make the ajax call to show the data in a tablated row.

+start with the idea of creating custom portfolios associated to user. think on the UI.

 # Create the action in Show Results

 1) Abstract the functions for stock API in JS separated.